 - (a) Employees shall report to work at designated local production locations within a circular thirty (30) mile zone, the radius of which is the Employer's production office, unless there are access difficulties, in which case the Employer will make appropriate transportation arrangements. - (b) Employees may be requested to report to a production location outside the thirty (30) mile zone, in which case the employee shall be paid mileage, computed from the perimeter of the distance from the thirty (30) mile zone to the reporting place and return calculated at the rate provided by the Internal Revenue Service (currently 50.5 cents per mile).
 Such travel time outside of the thirty (30) mile zone shall be paid as an allowance at the employee's regular hourly rate.
 Rest periods shall be calculated from the time an employee returns to and/or departs from the perimeter of the thirty (30) mile zone. - (c) A "Nearby Hire" is any person who resides outside sixty (60) miles of the production location and within the geographical jurisdiction of the Studio Mechanics Local Union administering the Agreement (including Camera department, Post Production and Art Department Employees).
-Nearby Hires shall be paid a weekly living allowance of no less than \$350.00 per week, or \$50.00 per day.
-Effective January 1, 2009, the allowance shall be increased to \$364.00 per week, or \$52.00 per day.
-The Employer shall pay each employee on nearby location \$50.00 for each idle day in a workweek.
-Effective January 1, 2009, that amount will be increased to \$52.00.
+Effective January 1, 2015, Nearby Hires shall be paid a weekly living allowance of no less than \$392 per week, or \$56 per day.
+Effective January 1, 2017, the allowance shall be increased to \$406 per week, or \$58 per day.
+Effective January 1, 2018, the allowance shall be increased to \$420 per week, or \$60 per day.
+The Employer shall pay each employee on nearby location \$56 for each idle day in a workweek.
+Effective January 1, 2017, that amount will be increased to \$58 per day.
+Effective January 1, 2018, that amount will be increased to \$60 per day.
 For 6-day workweeks only, the Employer shall contribute the daily benefit plan contribution in the amount specified in Article XXII on behalf of each nearby employee for each idle seventh day.
 The living allowance and idle day provisions shall not apply to an employee hired in a designated Production City (Appendix A, Paragraphs 1, 2 and 3) required to report to a production location within the established production zone for each production city.
 Nearby Hires shall be paid "set to set." - (d) A "Distant Hire" is any person who resides outside the geographical definition of a Nearby Hire in a given production area.
 Distant Hires shall be provided with reasonable single occupancy hotel accommodations.
-The Employer shall pay each employee on distant location \$50.00 for each idle day in a workweek.
-The idle day pay shall be increased to \$52 per day effective January 1, 2009.
-The Employer shall make benefit contributions on behalf of each Distant Hire employee in the amount specified in Article XXII of this agreement for each idle day.
+Effective January 1, 2015 the Employer shall pay each employee on distant location \$56 for each idle day in a workweek.
+The idle day pay shall be increased to \$58 per day effective January 1, 2017.
+Effective January 1, 2018, the idle day pay shall be increased to \$60 per day.
+The Employer shall make benefit contributions on behalf of each Distant Hire employee in the amount specified in Article XXII of this Agreement for each idle day.
 Distant Hire employees shall be paid "Portal to Portal."